Infection control

 Washing your hands thoroughly with soap and water prevents infection.
 A hand sanitiser is of little use against norovirus.
 Avoid preparing food for others.

-Puncture wounds or cuts and biological material
+Puncture wounds, bites or cuts and biological material

 Sexually transmitted diseases